Skip to main content

 Why create sections in Confluence?

-Overall, creating sections is a great way to make your pages stand out and get information across.
+Overall, creating sections is a brilliant way to make your pages stand out and ensure your message is understood.

 How to create sections in Confluence Cloud